 People are busier than ever, but they also enjoy discovering new, unique items.
 The combination of these two preferences has opened up a marvelous opportunity for food trucks.
 Items sold in food trucks probably wouldn’t sell as well in traditional restaurants, hence the need for extra exposure.
 And as any restaurant owner knows, there’s already plenty of risks in this business.

 Food trucks can gain traction at community fairs, farmer’s markets, or corporate complexes within major cities.
 Location plays a massive role in restaurant success, so you’d better capitalize on your larger array of options.
-In order to start serving customers, you’ll have to obtain the necessary licenses and permits, which might include city ordinances specific to mobile restaurants.
+To start serving customers, you’ll have to obtain the necessary licenses and permits, which might include city ordinances specific to mobile restaurants.

 Restaurant or Café